People's Health Assembly 2000

 * To formulate a People's Health Charter.
 Based on thorough analyses of world health problems as well as existing policies and programmes, a People's Health Charter will be formulated.
 Concrete recommendations regarding policy and practice will be made to governments, international organisations, the business sector, non-governmental organisations and people's movements;

 * To improve the communication between concerned groups, institutions and actors.
 Communication and networking among individuals, groups, organisations and institutions will be developed during the Assembly and sustained and strengthened thereafter;

 * To share and increase knowledge, skills, motivation and advocacy for change.
 During and after the Assembly, opportunities will be provided for in-depth exchange of experiences and development of skills.
-The Peoples Health Charter will provide a base for advocacy, policy-formulation and campaigns at the local, national and international levels.
+The People's Health Charter will provide a bade for advocacy, policy-formulation and campaigns at the local, national and international levels.

 Activities leading up to the PHA event in December 2000 are threefold:

 Analytical work which will focus on a broad analysis of the major health issues facing the world, in order to provide a solid basis for policy formulation, advocacy and development of innovative solutions.
 The effort will mainly draw on existing analyses and data, but will also, where needed, involve original research by resource persons with recognised expertise.
 This background documentation will be used to guide discussions within countries and regions and promote people's action for health.